 A cool way to gain professionalism, build your brand, and make money in songwriting is to enter your songs into music-related contests.

 If you're amazingly gifted, you have an advantage over the thousands of submissions that get sent to popular recurring contests like The John Lennon Songwriting Contest and The International Songwriting Competition.

 These contests have first-prize awards as high as $50,000 with trusted business coordinators that have been paying songwriters for decades.

 Take a chance and enter your best work to see if you can win a cash prize.
 Just make sure your songs are really great songs!

-There are tons of other contests in the music world that can include remix competitions, beat-making challenges, sing-offs, and so much more.
-A quick google search can direct you to international and local opportunities for you to submit to.
+Many other contests in the music world can include remix competitions, beat-making challenges, sing-offs, and so much more.
+A quick Google search can direct you to international and local opportunities to submit your songs to.

-IndieBible is one of the many musician resource sites with thousands of venue, label, and manager contacts available for those looking to get more paid work in the music industry.
+IndieBible is one of the many musician resource sites with thousands of venue, label, and manager contacts available for those seeking more paid work in the music industry.